 Dissociative symptoms include the following:

 Arousal symptoms include the following:

-|The third DSM-5 diagnostic criterion for ASD is that the duration of the disturbance is 3 days to 1 month after trauma exposure.
-Although symptoms may begin immediately after a traumatic event, they must last at least 3 days for a diagnosis of ASD to be made.|
+|The third DSM-5 diagnostic criterion for ASD is that the duration of the disturbance is three days to one month after trauma exposure.
+Although symptoms may begin immediately after a traumatic event, they must last at least three days for a diagnosis of ASD to be made.|

 |The fourth criterion is that the disturbance causes clinically significant distress or impairment in social, occupational, or other important areas of functioning.|